Simon Peter said to them, "I am going fishing." They said to him, "We also will come with you." Jn 21:3

 All the disciples, it seems, try to return to what they know after the death of Jesus.
 Whether they were discouraged, confused or upset is not clear.
 Today's gospel tells the story of Peter and his friends "going fishing."
 Though fishing for sport and relaxation were not really options in the ancient world, Peter's words remind me of times I've gone fishing to clear my mind, relax my spirit and day dream.
 I often tell people that I go fishing, not catching, not because I never catch a fish, but because sitting quietly on the at the edge of a stream or lake is one of the most relaxing things I can do.
 There is no evidence that Peter is doing this, but many people return to what they know soon after a difficult or dark time in their lives.
 We do anything to make life seem normal again, to let go of confusion and ground ourselves.

 Whatever the case for Peter and his friends, when Jesus appears to them after they had spent the night catching nothing, he enters their lives again in the most ordinary of ways.
-He asks them to bring some of the fish to him so he can prepare breakfast.
+He has a charcoal fire going on the shore and asks them to bring some of the fish to him so he can prepare breakfast.
+Then he gives them bread and fish and they cannot help but recognize him as the same Lord who took a few fish and loaves of bread and fed everyone who was hungry.
 Even though he has been raised up, he reminds his disciples that his mission is the same and so is theirs.
 They are to feed the hungry, clothe the naked, heal the sick and visit the imprisoned, but now they will be full of a new power, the realization that he has broken the bonds of death.
 They need not fear or be confused.
 Though their ordinary lives will be difficult, they will endure because he is with them.
 Is it any different for us?

 Today, do the ordinary tasks of your life with purpose and hope.